US Stocks Tumble Toward Worst Day in a Month Amid Virus Woes

-Stocks are slumping sharply in midday trading on Wall Street Monday and deepening last week’s losses, as a troubling climb in coronavirus counts threatens the global economy.
+Stocks are slumping sharply in afternoon trading on Wall Street Monday and deepening last week’s losses, as a troubling climb in coronavirus counts threatens the global economy.

 Stocks also weakened across much of Europe and Asia.
 In another sign of caution, Treasury yields were pulling back after touching their highest level since June last week.